 The Council allocates over $100 million each year to the provision of an extensive range of services to meet community needs and priorities.
 The Council almost matches every dollar paid by ratepayers for service delivery with funding from other sources, including grants.
 Services provided include transport and public accessibility, waste resource management, town centres, community development, emergency management, economic development, sport and recreation, family day care and libraries.

-The Council is responsible for managing significant natural assets that underpin the identity and health of the region.
-The natural environment managed by the Council includes 10,000 hectares of bushland, 300 kilometres of creeks, 20 hectares of open freshwater bodies, 500 hectares of Endangered Ecological communities.
+The Council is responsible for managing significant natural assets that underpin the identity and health of the region, including 10,000 hectares of bushland, 300 km of creeks, 20 hectares of open freshwater bodies and 500 hectares of Endangered Ecological communities.